Want to checkout our Free Trial?

 You may get doubt how come this case is not medical negligence.
 Medical negligence is an unintentional act or breach of duty by a medical professional which results in harm to the patient.
 However, medical battery emphasizes the rights of an individual towards the treatment he receives.

-Before going deep into battery in medical terms, let us take you to medical record reviewing, a vital process conducted in medcal battery lawsuits to prove the damages sustained by the claimant.
+Before understanding, what is battery in medical terms, let us take you to medical record reviewing, a vital process conducted in medcal battery lawsuits to prove the damages sustained by the claimant.

 It is absolutely possible that a medical professional who performs therapy on a mentally competent patient without his consent could be held criminally accountable.
 It is a medical battery to force even beneficial care on an uninformed patient.